18.104.22.168 Recipients eligible for working credit

 Explanation: Recipients receiving student payments have access to the student income bank, a similar scheme to working credit.
 Recipients receiving YA or Austudy as an Australian Apprentice have access to the Australian Apprentice income bank.

-Note: Income support payments from another agency, e.g. DVA, Department of Agriculture, etc., are not eligible for working credit.
+Note: Income support payments from another agency, for example, DVA, Department of Agriculture, Water and the Environment, etc., are not eligible for working credit.

 Act reference: SSAct section 23(1) Dictionary, section 1073D To whom do working credit accrual and depletion rules apply?

 Working credit eligibility is assessed on a daily basis so a person may begin to be, or cease to be eligible for working credit on any day of an instalment period.
 The daily approach is consistent with the working credit accrual and depletion rules that are applied for each separate day in an instalment period, which in turn is consistent with daily eligibility for a social security pension or benefit.